anshika2698/Data-Works-portfolio/final-project-part-one.md

 Simple math here:

 If I remember correctly, it used to take me around 600 minutes to read a 300-page book.
 Therefore, in 36500 minutes that I spend on Instagram, I should have read close to 60 books.
 And this is just Instagram.
 There are other apps that I use as well.
 Even if I am being generous to myself and considering I won't spend all my free time on reading, I should have read at least 15 books, but I just read 3.
-It won't be wrong to point out that the time I spend on social media has affected my attention, and there is a correlation between reading and social media usage.
+It won't be wrong to point out that the time I spend on social media has affected my attention, and there is a relationship between reading behaviors and social media usage.

 ## Project Outline

 My aim with this story is to explore whether similar patterns appear among a larger group of people between the ages of 16 and 35.
-I want to understand how reading habits in late teens and adults are shaped by the current boom in social media and the clever, attention-grabbing content designed to keep us scrolling.
+I want to understand how reading habits and behaviors in late teens and adults are shaped by the current boom in social media and the clever, attention-grabbing content designed to keep us scrolling.

 It would also be valuable to see how people maintain their reading routines today.
 The rising popularity of audiobooks and e-books compared to physical books may reveal how the medium influences the amount of reading we actually do.